Milepowe/Rust_learning/Readme.md

-just me learning rust and posting the code that comes from the rust book you can find those in the book https://doc.rust-lang.org/stable/book/
+just me learning rust and posting the code that comes from the rust book you can find those in the book. https://doc.rust-lang.org/stable/book/